 I’ve recently started using the site content project set up for my freelance writing jobs.
 I have a folder for repeat clients and a folder for one-off assignments.
 Again, I can create a card with the client’s content request, resources, and the deadline to keep me on track.

-My favorite feature in Scrivener is the Project Target.
+My favorite feature in Scrivener is Project Target.
 This handy feature is a word count tracker, but it allows you to set goals and shows you a progress tracking bar.
 You can set a goal for the entire project as well as individual session goals.
-It allows you to set goals for and track word or characters.
+It allows you to track by word or characters.